-This Owner's Guide, along with the Video Guide, should be kept in your vehicle for quick reference.
-Take time to get acquainted with your unit and how it operates.
-Carefully read both the instructions in this guide and the booklets supplied by the component manufacturers for important operation, safety, and maintenance information.
+Carefully read both the instructions in the Newmar Owner's Guide and the booklets supplied by the component manufacturers for important operation, safety, and maintenance information.
 Your dealer should be consulted should you have any questions.
-If your dealer is unable to answer the questions to your satisfaction, he will refer you to our staff for help.
-Our customers are extremely important to us, and we will make every effort necessary to ensure your satisfaction.
+If your dealer is unable to answer the questions to your satisfaction he will refer you to our staff for assistance.
+Our customers are extremely important to us and we will make every effort necessary to ensure your satisfaction.